tripal/tripal/docs/dev_guide/data_structures.rst

 * Entity Type:  despite the confusing name, an entity type is simply a group of bundles that are somehow related.
 Drupal provides a "Node" Entity type that includes the Page and Article bundles.
 All of the Tripal bundles (content types) belong to the TripalEntity Entity type.

-The following figure describes the heirarchical relationship between Drupal Entity types (e.g. Node) in comparison with TripalEntity entity types (e.g. Chromosome, Germplasm, etc.).
+The following figure describes the hierarchical relationship between Drupal Entity types (e.g. Node) in comparison with TripalEntity entity types (e.g. Chromosome, Germplasm, etc.).

 .. figure:: /_images/dev_guide/data_structures/Terminology-Diagram.png